Limits

 Existing public IP — The ECS instance can't already have a static public IP address or another EIP.

 EIPs per instance — One EIP per ECS instance.
-To use multiple EIPs, attach secondary ENIs and associate an EIP with each one.
+For multiple EIPs, attach secondary ENIs and bind an EIP to each.
 You can also associate multiple EIPs with an ECS instance in NAT mode.

 Internet NAT gateway